Whipsnade Zoo: Cheetah Rock

 Opened in 2008, this exhibit is home to a group of cheetahs, and features displays that inform visitors about ZSL's cheetah conservation project in Tanzania.
 Despite ZSL's conservation project being focused on East Africa, the Cheetahs at Whipsnade are in fact Sudan cheetahs from Northeast Africa.
 The zoo is now home to three male cheetahs who moved in 2022 from Ireland.

-Children's Farm
+Hullabazoo Farm

-An area aimed primarily at children and housing domesticated livestock such as turkeys, llamas, alpacas, cows, silkie chickens, horses, donkeys, and goats, most of which are free-roaming.
-The Children's Farm is also home to a female Bennett's wallaby named Pip, who was abandoned by her mother and hand-reared by keepers.
+An area aimed primarily at children and housing domesticated livestock such as turkeys, llamas, alpacas, cows, silkie chickens, horses, miniature ponies, donkeys, rabbits, guinea pigs, and goats, most of which are free roaming.
+The Hullabazoo Farm was also once home to a female Bennett's wallaby named Pip, who was abandoned by her mother and hand-reared by keepers.

 Wild Wild Whipsnade

 Wild Wild Whipsnade was opened in 2010.
 This exhibit is home to several species of animal that lived in the wild in Britain hundreds of years ago.
-These include Eurasian brown bears, wolverines, Eurasian lynx, reindeer, wild boar, and European bison.
+These include Eurasian brown bears, wolverines, Eurasian lynxes, reindeer, wild boars, and European bison.

 Other animals

-Other species in the zoo's collection that are not part of a themed exhibit include Amur tigers, blesbok, Asian small-clawed otters, red pandas, great white pelicans, gemsbok, sloth bears, meerkats, aardvarks, Cape porcupines, common ostriches, reticulated giraffes, southern white rhinoceroses, Przewalski's wild horses, chimpanzees, American flamingos, northern rockhopper penguins, Grévy's zebra, African wild dogs, bongo, hippopotamus, pygmy hippopotamus, scimitar-horned oryx, waterbuck, African penguins and ring-tailed lemurs.
+Other species in the zoo's collection that are not part of a themed exhibit include Amur tigers, blesbok, Asian small-clawed otters, red pandas, great white pelicans, gemsbok, meerkats, aardvarks, Cape porcupines, common ostriches, nilgai, gaurs, reticulated giraffes, southern white rhinoceroses, Przewalski's wild horses, chimpanzees, American flamingos, northern rockhopper penguins, Grévy's zebras, African wild dogs, bongos, hippopotamuses, scimitar-horned oryxes, waterbucks, African penguins, ring-tailed lemurs, and marabou storks.

-Daily shows
+Funding and Daily shows

+The park and ZSL receive no government funding, and rely mainly on entrance fees, memberships, its 'Fellows' and 'Patrons' scheme and various corporate sponsorships.
+The park takes advantage of the Gift Aid charity donation scheme.

 The only animal demonstration show is the 'Birds of the World'.
 Talks also take place daily throughout the summer season including lemur talks, giraffe browse and penguin feeding.

-Funding

-The park and ZSL receive no government funding, and rely mainly on entrance fees, memberships, its 'Fellows' and 'Patrons' scheme and various corporate sponsorships.
-The park takes advantage of the Gift Aid charity donation scheme.

 Filming at the zoo

 Whipsnade was one of the sets for ITV's Primeval, where a ferocious predator from the future kills a lion and three people.
 The zoo is one of the locations featured in BBC's Super Vets.
 It featured in an episode of the CBBC programme Brum in 1991, titled "Safari Park".
 Jamie Oliver and Sainsbury's have also used the zoo's background for a 2001 television advert.
-The BBC's Merlin used parts of Whipsnade as a filming location for Season 1, and the famous lion landmark is featured in behind the scenes footage from the DVDs.
-The zoo also served as one of the tasks for BBC Three's Young, Dumb and Living Off Mum.
-Tots TV visited Whipsnade.
+The BBC One's Merlin used parts of Whipsnade as a filming location for Season 1.